EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/readable_code.md

 ---

-## Why does code readability matter?
-## How can I write my code to be more readable?
-## What practices are there to help me improve the readability of my code?

 ## Why is it important to make your code readable?

 **Code readability** contributes to the *accessibility* of your code (the "A" in the [FAIR reseach software principles][fair-rs-principles][^1]) -